Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 Representative Example: On an assumed loan amount of £750 over 12 months.
 Rate of interest 292% (fixed).
 Total repayment amount £1351.20 and total interest is £601.20.
 12 monthly payment of £112.60.** We do not know how many customers take out a loan or the APR, this calculation is based on the mean APR of the lenders we work with

 Business bank accounts are essential for helping companies manage the money that comes in and out of their business.
-Company bank accounts work very similarly to personal current accounts, because you get a debit card and the ability to make payments and receive bank transfers.
-There are a few added benefits too such as access to a bank manager, loans and advice if you need it.
+Company bank accounts work very similarly to personal current accounts, because you get a debit card, as well as the ability to make payments and receive bank transfers.
+There are a few added benefits too, such as access to a bank manager, loans, and advice if you need it.

-Having a separate bank account for your business is a legal requirement if you run a limited company (and only optional if you are self-employed) and the main advantage is that it is allows you to keep your payments and expenses separate which make it easier when putting your tax return together for HMRC.
+Having a separate bank account for your business is a legal requirement if you run a limited company (and only optional if you are self-employed).
+The main advantage is that such a bank account allows you to keep your payments and expenses separate, which makes it easier when putting your tax return together for HMRC.

-There are a lot of banks that offer business accounts for free provided that you make a minimum contribution into the account such as £200 or £500, otherwise a small monthly fee may apply.
+There are a lot of banks that offer business accounts for free, provided that you make a minimum contribution into the account such as £200 or £500 per month.
+Otherwise a small monthly fee may apply.
 The average business bank account charges £5 to £6 per month, with some accounts charging up to £25.
-However, there are free banking periods usually for 12 or 24 months as an introductory offer or for new businesses and those under a certain level of turnover.
+However, there are often free banking periods - usually for 12 or 24 months as an introductory offer, or for new businesses and those under a certain level of turnover.

-As part of an introductory offer, many of the business bank accounts we offer at My Financial Broker may come with cashback, vouchers or nectar points.
+As part of an introductory offer, many of the business bank accounts you apply with may come with cashback, vouchers or nectar points.

 Depending on the bank and the type of company you run, you could receive a new business bank account between 24 hours to a week.